 There is no definite connection to insulin use or high sugars, but long-term diabetes-related complications might involve changes in the connective tissue which happens due to high sugar levels.

 People with a history of frozen shoulder are at elevated risk to have this condition on the other side of their body.
-Also, there is a possibility of a recurrence on the affected side, especially in people who have diabetes.
+Also, there is a possibility of a recurrence on the affected side.

 It is said that there might be a genetic predisposition for frozen shoulder.
 However, there is still no evidence to back up this statement.

-Now that you know more about the conditions and its risk factors, you need to learn how to recognize it, and you can easily do that if you know the signs.
+Now that we know more about the condition and its risk factors, we need to learn how to recognize it, and we can easily do that if we know the signs.

-Often, the pain of the frozen shoulder is explained as dull, poorly localized ache or if it is localized it is found in the part of the shoulder capsule.
-Also, this pain might radiate in the biceps and be notable enough to disturb your sleep.
+Often, the pain of the frozen shoulder is explained as a dull, poorly localized ache or if it is localized it is found in the part of the shoulder capsule.
+Also, this pain might radiate in the biceps and be notable enough to disturb our sleep.

-Furthermore, there might be need of x-rays in order to find out if there is another issue, like osteoarthritis.
+Furthermore, there might be a need for x-rays in order to find out if there is another issue, like osteoarthritis.

 When it comes to frozen shoulder, there are a few treatments.
 The American Family Physicians recommends an active and early treatment.
 Moreover, care needs to be taken in order to prevent the shoulder from being immobile.

-From 90 to 95 percent of people with frozen shoulder improve their condition with nonsurgical treatments.
-Such nonsurgical treatments are NAISIDS, i.e. anti-inflammatory medications, physical therapy, corticosteroid injections and heat.
+90 to 95 percent of people with frozen shoulder improve their condition with nonsurgical treatments.
+Such nonsurgical treatments are NSAIDS, i.e. anti-inflammatory medications, physical therapy, corticosteroid injections, and heat.

 Dr. Vasudevan recommends that a shot needs to be done with image guidance – fluoroscopy or ultrasound- in order to correctly deliver the drug into the shoulder joint.